 We understand communities in the Local Government Area (LGA) have diverse needs, expectations and experiences around what crime and safety means to them.

+Thank you to everyone who shared their thoughts.
 Your feedback will help prioritise action against actual and perceived crime rates in the Parramatta area.
 This will help the City of Parramatta Council coordinate action on crime and safety trends and prevent problems from becoming entrenched.
+The project team will now be considering all responses and a revised plan will be submitted to Council for endorsement in the coming weeks.

 Parramatta’s Crime Profile provides an overview of current and emerging crime and safety trends in the LGA.
 The profile was informed by consultation with the five Police Area Commands who have jurisdiction within our LGA and review of BOCSAR (Bureau of Crime Statistics and Research).
 While there is generally a low level of crime in our community, there is always a need to remain vigilant and develop preventative measures against emerging trends and areas of concern.